-The NC comprises three Directors, the majority of whom, including the Chairman, are Independent Directors.
-The Committee Chairman is Mr Sam Chong Keen and the other 1207 (10B) members are Mr Leslie Mah Kim Loong and Mr Wee Kok Wah.
+The NC comprises three Directors, the majority of whom, including the Chairman, are IndependentProvisionsDirectors.
+The NC Chairman is Mr Sam Chong Keen and the other members are Mr Leslie Mah Kim1.4 and 4.2Loong and Dr Wee Li Ann.Rule1207(10B)

-The NC is guided by written terms of reference approved by the Board and its principal Provision functions are to establish a formal and transparent process on matters relating to and 4.1 including:
+The NC is guided by written terms of reference approved by the Board and its principal functions Provision are to establish a formal and transparent process on matters relating to and including: 4.1

-- (a) making recommendations to the Board on relevant matters relating to: - (i) the review of succession plans for Directors, in particular the appointment and/or replacement of the Chairman, the CEO and key management personnel; - the process and criteria for evaluation of the performance of the Board, its Board (ii) Committees and Directors; - the review of training and professional development programmes for the Board (iii) and its Directors; - (iv) the appointment and re-appointment of Directors (including alternate directors, if any); - (b) determining annually, and as and when circumstances require, if a Director is independent, and providing its views to the Board in relation thereto for the Board's consideration; - reviewing the independence of any Director who has served on the Board for more than (c) nine (9) years from the date of his first appointment and the reasons for considering him as independent; - (d) where a Director or proposed Director has multiple board representations, deciding whether the Director is able to and has been adequately carrying out his duties as a Director taking into consideration the Director's number of listed company board representations and other principal commitments.
+- (a) making recommendations to the Board on relevant matters relating to: - (i) the review of succession plans for Directors, in particular the appointment and/or replacement of the Chairman, the CEO and key management personnel; - (ii) the process and criteria for evaluation of the performance of the Board, its Board Committees and Directors; - (iii) the review of training and professional development programmes for the Board and its Directors; - (iv) the appointment and re-appointment of Directors (including alternate directors, if any); - (b) reviewing and determining annually, and as and when circumstances require, if a Director is independent, in accordance with the Code and any other salient factors; and - (c) where a Director or proposed Director has multiple board representations, deciding whether the Director is able to and has been adequately carrying out his duties as a Director taking into consideration the Director's number of listed company board representations and other principal commitments.